Chrisa142857/PolarNet-GCdet/README.md

 # PolarNet, GC (Glandular Cell) detection from cytology WSI

+Code available of a preprint paper *Cervical Glandular Cell Detection from Whole Slide Image with Out-Of-Distribution Data* (refer to [arXiv](https://arxiv.org/user/))

 Plugin PolarNet using eight neighboring self-attention mechanism, for improving GC (glandular cell) detection from cytology WSI (Whole Slide Image).

 It can be plugged into any modern deep learning-based object detection model.
 Code available of a paper *Cervical GC detection from WSI with OOD data* (under review).
 Please cite it.